 - 1. Water system is contaminated either accidentally or intentionally.
 Emergency condition is reached immediately upon detection. - 2.
 Water system failure from acts of God (tornadoes, hurricanes) or man.
 Emergency condition is reached immediately upon detection. - 3.
 Any interruption of water service through main water supply lines for more than 12-hours.
 Emergency condition is reached immediately upon detection. - 4.
+There has been a failure in a major water supply source or system, such as the failure of a dam, storage reservoir, pump system, transmission pipelines, water treatment facility, major power failure, or natural disaster that causes a severe and prolonged limit on the ability of the water supply system to meet the water supply demands; or - 5.
+The source water supply has been contaminated.

 Notification to the customers will be enacted at once and periodic updates will be conveyed through the news media on progress of emergency water conditions.